douglasgreen/duolingo/esperanto/vocab.md

 - to eat dinner - vespermanĝi
 - to eat lunch - tagmanĝi
 - to eat - manĝi
-- to excuse - pardoni
+- to excuse; to forgive - pardoni
-- to expect - atendi
+- to expect; to wait; to wait for - atendi
 - to fear - timi
 - to find - trovi
 - to finish - fini
 - to fly - flugi
 - to fold - faldi
-- to forgive - pardoni
 - together - kune
 - to give - doni
 - to go - iri